fangli/fluent-plugin-influxdb/README.md

 influxdb plugin uses Fluentd event tag for InfluxDB series.
 So if you have events with `app.event`, influxdb plugin inserts events into `app.event` series in InfluxDB.

+If you set `measurement` parameter, use its value instead of event tag.

 ## Configuration Example